jina-ai/jina/docs/tutorials/gpu_executor.md

 # Executor on GPU

 This tutorial will show you how to use an Executor on a GPU, both locally and in a Docker container.
-You will also see how to use GPU with pre-built Hub executors.
+You will also learn how to use GPU with pre-built Hub executors.

-Using a GPU allows you to significantly speed up encoding for most deep learning models, reducing response latency from 100s to merely 10s of miliseconds.
-Jina enables you to use GPUs like you normally would in a python script, or in a Docker container - it does not impose any additional requirements or configuration.
+Using a GPU allows you to significantly speed up encoding for most deep learning models, reducing response latency by anything from 5 to 100 times, depending on the model used and inputs.

+Jina enables you to use GPUs like you normally would in a Python script, or in a Docker container - it does not impose any additional requirements or configuration.

 ## Prerequisites